zacharylandes/smart_up/README.md

 TO DO:

-Implement authentication using Google and/or Facebook OAUTH.
+Implement authentication using Google and/or Facebook OAuth.
 Currently there is only one user!

 Implement improved security